 Output Gap = Actual GDP – Potential GDP

-Author Okun noted this relationship in 1962, that economic output varied inversely with unemployment, a relationship now known as Okun's law.
+Author Okun noted this relationship in 1962, that economic output varied inversely with unemployment, a relationship sometimes referred to as Okun's law.
 Thus, the output gap is something that central banks consider when deciding a monetary policy.

 Historically, central banks relied on the historical relationship between unemployment, economic activity, interest rates, and so on.
 However, it became clear that those relationships could also be affected by what people would expect from changes in the monetary policy.
 They would anticipate the consequences of monetary policy changes, then alter their behavior accordingly, thereby reducing the effectiveness of the policy change.
 Therefore, any economic model that would try to forecast how the economy would change in response to a monetary policy change must also incorporate possible changes in people's behavior based on their expectation of future inflation.
 That changes in people's behavior based on their expectations changes the results of the monetary policy change forms the basis of the rational expectations hypothesis.
 Thus, the central bank must have a credible policy of controlling inflation; otherwise, if higher inflation is expected, then people will demand higher wages and businesses will raise prices, thus increasing inflation.